Table Of Contents:

 Obviously, there is no software which could accommodate absolutely 100% of your marketing program within its realm.
 Even in best cases, there are going to be some outlier activities.
 We liberally choose to call even those solutions as MAPs that cover 70-80% of marketing for you.

 I understand it’s going vague but basically, you cannot create a checklist to qualify a certain tool as MAP.
 It’s just that some MAPs can be more MAPpy and some can be less.
-For instance, take this definition of marketing automation by Marketo in their guide and notice the usage of ‘including’
+For instance, take this definition of marketing automation in this guide and notice the usage of ‘including’

 • Lead generation